kd8bny/pi2go/README.md

 ==============================================
 V1 R*
 ---------------
+7/9/13
+MAJOR UPDATE!!!!!
+*all - Upped revision numbers.
+Cleaned code!!
+*2go - Updated Qthread handle.
+Now updates UI again.
+*2OBD - Added exceptions for invalid int.
+This will now let the program continue when serial has not yet  connected guiThread - R2 Fixed major issues in how UI updates and threads are handled.
+Changed update time from 5s to 1s main.ui R3A - Added BT features NOT INCLUDED IN CODE (yet)

 6/18/13
 *go R2 - Now utilizes the new Qthread. ~Qthread read below guiThread R1 - Added ~Should fix the GUI freezing while waiting for QT to process events